-Designed by Frank Gehry and opened in 2003, the Walt Disney Concert Hall in downtown Los Angeles’ is one of the city’s most notable architectural landmarks.
-The building is one of several on the L.A.
-Music Center campus, and it’s also the home of the L.A.
-Phil and the Los Angeles Master Chorale.
-According to the Library of Congress, the building is covered in over 12,000 stainless steel panels, which, if laid end to end, would stretch for 49 miles.
+Designed by Frank Gehry and opened in 2003, the Walt Disney Concert Hall in downtown Los Angeles is on the list of must-visit attractions in LA for architecture buffs.
+Particularly recognisable for its trademark Postmodern futuristic style and fragmented structure, the building is one of several on the LA Music Center campus, and it’s also the home of the LA Philharmonic and the Los Angeles Master Chorale.
+According to the Library of Congress, the building is covered in over 12,000 stainless steel panels, which, if laid end to end, would stretch for 49 miles (79 kilometers).

-Located in Van Nuys, this water treatment plant has doubled as Starfleet Academy in Star Trek thanks to its sleek, futuristic design.
-The plant was built in 1984 and designed by architect Anthony J. Lumsden, while the Japanese garden below was designed by Koichi Kawana.
+Located in Van Nuys, this water-treatment plant has doubled as Starfleet Academy in Star Trek, thanks to its sleek, futuristic design.
+The plant was built in 1984 and designed by architect Anthony J Lumsden, while the Japanese garden was designed by Koichi Kawana.
 The idea for the garden came from the plant’s namesake, Donald Tillman, who thought a garden that used reclaimed water from the plant would be a positive design element to incorporate.
-The beautiful garden is 6.5 acres, consisting of three separate areas and a tatami mat teahouse.
-It is open to the public, and general admission is $5.
+The beautiful garden is consists of three separate areas and a tatami mat teahouse.
+It is open to the public, and general admission costs $5.

-The Westin Bonaventure is hard to miss, being that it’s comprised of four towering, reflective cylinders.
-Built in 1976 and designed by architect John Portman, the L.A.
-Conservancy called it a “postmodern icon, isolated from the larger metropolis and operating by its own strange spatial rules.”
+The Westin Bonaventure is hard to miss, given that it comprises four looming, reflective cylindrical towers.
+Built in 1976 and designed by architect John Portman, the LA Conservancy called it, “a postmodern icon, isolated from the larger metropolis and operating by its own strange spatial rules.”
 Inside, water features and glass elevators share space with a lobby bar and a number of shops and restaurants.
 It’s possible to get a cocktail, dinner and a haircut here.
-The hotel has also played itself in a variety of TV shows and films, perhaps most notably True Lies, in which Arnold Schwarzenegger rides a horse into one of the building’s elevators while pursuing a bad guy on a motorcycle.
+The hotel has also played itself in a variety of TV shows and films, perhaps most notably in True Lies (1994), in which Arnold Schwarzenegger rides a horse into one of the building’s elevators while pursuing a bad guy on a motorcycle.

-Yet another Frank Gehry building, this one features something the others do not: a giant pair of binoculars.
-Located in Venice and built over the course of the 90s, this office building features a jutting, slanted awning protruding from a dark brown fortress and a white, boxy building, with the binoculars connecting the two.
-Cars may drive between the lenses of the binoculars to access the parking garage.
+Yet another Frank Gehry building, this one features something the others certainly do not: a giant pair of binoculars.
+Located in Venice and built over the course of the ’90s, this office building features a slanted awning that protrudes from a dark-brown fortress, together with a white, boxy building, with the binoculars connecting the two.
+Cars must drive between the lenses of the binoculars to access the parking garage.